pax-k/generouted/packages/preact-iso/readme.md

 - `src/pages/_app.tsx` → Root layout
 - `src/pages/404.tsx` → Not found page

+## Lazy Loading

+The lazy version (`@generouted/preact-iso/lazy`) uses preact-iso's built-in `lazy()` function to enable code-splitting and progressive hydration:

+- **Code-splitting**: Route components are loaded only when needed
+- **Progressive hydration**: When the app hydrates on the client, routes load asynchronously
+- **Seamless routing**: Current route stays visible while the next route loads in the background

+### Benefits of lazy loading:

+1. **Smaller initial bundle**: Only the current route is loaded initially
+2. **Better performance**: Reduced initial JavaScript payload
+3. **Progressive enhancement**: Routes load as users navigate
+4. **Automatic suspense**: preact-iso handles loading states automatically

 ## Differences from React Router adapter

 Since preact-iso has different capabilities compared to react-router, there are some limitations: